lucasmbll/diffNBody-for-bayesian-inference/README.md

 # N-Body Inverse Sampling

-A JAX-based framework for N-body simulations and Bayesian parameter inference using MCMC sampling.
+A JAX-based framework for N-body simulations and Bayesian parameter inference using gradient-based MCMC sampling.
 This package allows you to run gravitational N-body simulations with flexible blob-based initialization and perform parameter inference to recover initial conditions from final density fields.

 ## Table of Contents